WebOrigami/docs/src/content/language/comparison.md

 <https://example.com>
 ```

-### Result of a path
+### Result of a path literal

 A path returns the raw contents of the indicated file.

-For a file path, this will be a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).
-For a URL, this will be an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
+- For a file name or path, this will be a [Uint8Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).
+- For a URL, this will be an [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

 Origami has built-in handlers that can parse the contents of common [file types](http://localhost:5000/language/fileTypes.html) such as JSON and markdown with front matter; see that page for details.
 This allows you to, for example, obtain your project's version number from its `package.json` file via: